Concordium/concordium.github.io/source/mainnet/net/installation/downloads.rst

             To run a node on macOS, you need a macOS installer package.

-               - `Download the macOS installer package <https://distribution.concordium.software/macos/signed/concordium-node-3.0.2.pkg>`_
+               - `Download the Mainnet macOS installer package <https://distribution.concordium.software/macos/signed/concordium-node-3.0.2.pkg>`_

             To learn how to run a node on Mac, see :ref:`Run and manage a node on macOS  <run-node-macos>`.